jmeixensperger/tl_keras_v2/README.md

     source activate Keras

-See ssu_talisman.py for a usage example.
+See talisman-test-suite.py for a usage example.
 Also most functions have up to date docstrings on the master branch.

+### SVC
+Dictionary of images are saved in svc file located in tl_keras_v2/research.

 ### Preparing Images
 Put the images in folders named with the image class label.